patr-silva/fullstack_sms/README.md

 <h1 id="introduction">Introduction</h1>
 <h2 id="about">About the project</h2>

-This app is designed to help teachers manage their students efficiently.
-Currently, teachers can view a list of students, update their details, and remove them if needed.
+This project provides tutors with an intuitive platform to manage their students' information efficiently.
+Users can access a calendar displaying all scheduled lessons, view detailed information about each lesson, and perform management tasks such as updating or canceling them.
+The goal is to streamline lesson planning and student data management in one place.

 <h2 id="goals">Goals and objectives</h2>

-This application is built using a modern tech stack to ensure efficiency and scalability.
-The frontend is developed with React and styled using Bootstrap for a clean and responsive user interface.
-The backend is powered by Spring Boot, providing robust and flexible server-side logic.
-SQL is used for database management, ensuring reliable data storage and retrieval."
+This application leverages a modern tech stack to deliver a scalable and efficient solution for managing student and lesson data.
+The frontend is built with React, styled with Bootstrap, to provide a clean and responsive user interface.
+The backend, powered by Spring Boot, ensures robust and flexible server-side logic, while SQL handles database management for reliable data storage and retrieval.

-Future enhancements include adding a class schedule, enabling class appointments, and allowing teachers to assign and view student grades.
+Planned enhancements include implementing functionality for assigning and viewing student grades.

 <h2 id="built">Built with</h2>

 - ![React](https://img.shields.io/badge/react-%2320232a.svg?style=flat-square&logo=react&logoColor=%2361DAFB)
 - ![React Router](https://img.shields.io/badge/React_Router-CA4245?style=flat-square&logo=react-router&logoColor=white)